hazelcast/hazelcast-reference-manual/src/SPIWaitNotifyService.md

 This way, it is possible to distinguish an unresponsive member and a long (~infinite) wait.
 On the caller side, if the waiting thread does not get a response for either a call timeout or for more than *2 times the call-timeout*, it will exit with `OperationTimeoutException`.

 Note that this behavior breaks the fairness.
-Hazelcast does not support fairness for any of the data structures with blocking operations (i.e. lock and semaphore).
+Hazelcast does not support fairness for any of the data structures with blocking operations, such as Lock and Semaphore.